ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/2-Install.md

 :::info
 ## **Requirements**
-- ~ 45 GB of space for the modlist (~20 GB can be reclaimed by deleting downloaded mod archives after finishing your install)
+- ~ 56 GB of space for the modlist (~half the GB can be reclaimed by deleting downloaded mod archives after finishing your install)
 - A legally obtained copy of Baldur's Gate 3 (while a Steam global copy is safest, any copy should do), **installed and launched vanilla from Steam/GoG/whatever at least once**
 - [Wabbajack](https://www.wabbajack.org/)
 - A Nexus account (Premium recommended; _drastically_ increases install speed)